davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 > **Fault Tolerance**: The presence of faults in hardware, software or the network do not cause the algorithm to violate the other properties (Agreement, Validity or Termination)

-There is some wiggle room in choosing how many faults the algorithm needs to be able to survive.
+There is some wiggle room baked into this definition.
 Obviously there is nothing the software can do if every machine in the network loses power simultaneously; typically you either give a constant number of node faults your system can tolerate (typically between 1 and 3) or you say some percentage of machines are allowed to fail ("less than half" is pretty common).

 ## Implementing Fault-Tolerant Consensus

 Our previous strategy of implementing distributed consensus was not fault tolerant because it relied on a single coordinator node to be solely responsible for storing and managing the varible.
-If we want something fault tolerant, we will have to do away with the coordinator and come up with an entirely peer-to-peer algorithm.
-Every node needs to have its own copy of the variable, and we need to come up with some protocol for them all to come into agreement as to what value they should store.
+If we want something fault tolerant, we will have to do away with coordinators and come up with a peer-to-peer algorithm.
+Every node needs to have its own copy of the variable, and we need to come up with some protocol for them all to come into agreement as to what value they should all store.

 Do you know any real-life leaderless, peer-to-peer algorithms for groups to come to consensus?